 To see an existing geofence, click on the name of the geofence from the list.
 This will bring up the Map View.

-You'll see the devices associated with that geofence, the area of the geofence, its central location (radius), and the action the geofence will take if the device goes out of range.
+You'll see the devices associated with that geofence, its area, its central location (radius), and the action the geofence will take if the device goes out of range.

-To view the devices in relation to your geofence, navigate to the "Devices on Fence" tab.
+To view the devices in your geofence, navigate to the "Devices on Fence" tab.